josecamachop/MEDA-Toolbox/README.md

 	- <directory_path>\toolbox

-For step 2, in the MATLAB command line, you may use commands addpath and genpath, e.g.:
+For step 2, in the MATLAB command line, you may use commands 'addpath' and 'genpath', e.g.:

 	>> addpath(genpath('<directory_path>\toolbox'))

-and then savepath, or you may use the pathtool.
+and then 'savepath'.
+You may alternatively use the 'pathtool' from the command line or the menu.

-Please, acknowledge the use of this software by referencing: "Camacho, J., Pérez, A., Rodríguez, R., Jiménez-Mañas, E. Multivariate Exploratory Data Analysis (MEDA) Toolbox.
+Please, acknowledge the use of this software by referencing: "Camacho, J., PÃ©rez, A., RodrÃ­guez, R., JimÃ©nez-MaÃ±as, E. Multivariate Exploratory Data Analysis (MEDA) Toolbox.
 Chemometrics and Intelligent Laboratory Systems, 2015, 143: 49-57, available at https://github.com/CoDaSLab/MEDA-Toolbox".
 Please check the documentation of the routines for more related references.

 Please, note that the software is provided "as is" and we do not accept any responsibility or liability.
 Should you find any bug or have suggestions, please contact josecamacho@ugr.es

+Items in the folder:

+- GUIDELINES.md: Guidelines for the use of the MEDA Toolbox (Please, read first)

+- LICENSE.txt: License for reuse

+- toolbox: latent variable models and auxility methods, including pcaEig (PCA), kernelpls & simpls (PLS), asca & apca & vasca (ANOVA+PCA)

+   	- anova: routines for factorization of data coming from an experimental design
+   	- auxiliary: general routines for hanlding input/output data
+   	- bigData: extended routines for massive observations
+   	- dataSim: routines for data simulation
+   	- dataViz: routines for data visualization, including line plots, scatter plots, and map plots
+   	- GUI: Graphical User Interface routines
+   	- internal: routines not meant to be directly used, but rather called from other routines
+   	- modelSel: routines for model selection, including scree plots and crossvalidation, among others
+   	- modelVal: double cross-validation routines
+   	- modelViz: routines for the visualization of latent variable models, including score and loading plots, biplots and 		other tools
+   	- sparse: sparse versions of latent variable models, inclding group-wise models

+- examples: Examples of Exploratory Data Analysis, including data sets and MATLAB scripts based on the toolbox

+- techReports: Technical Reports that make use of the tolbox

 We would like to thank the direct or indirect contribution of several colleagues: